Ebony Reigns: Controversies surrounding her death

 After Reigns died, controversies became rampant and people were divided.
 There were those that believed that it could have been prevented if roads were properly constructed and adequately lighted.
 Apparently, the Mankranso road she was traveling on that fateful night was in a very bad state and to some critics, that influenced the accident.
 Others believe her death is an Act of God and that though it was harsh, it could not have been prevented.
-Still, others attribute her death to what they consider her racy lifestyle and several pastors came out after her death to say that they had prophesied that Reigns would die if she didn't change her "lifestyle".
+Still, others attribute her death to what they consider her racy lifestyle and several pastors came out after her death to say that they had prophesied that Reigns would die if she did not change her "lifestyle".

 Dr. Lawrence Tetteh, a renowned pastor in Ghana, also spoke about how some musicians and businesses were taking advantage of Ebony Reigns' death to make profits.
 Ghana Textile Printing Limited (GTP), for example, is set to manufacture newly customized cloths with some of Ebony's songs such as 'Aseda' and 'Maame Hw3’ for naming ceremonies and funerals, respectively.
 He insisted that he spent more money on the funeral than anyone and did not appreciate the fact that some companies were making money from her death.
 This sparked a lot of controversy because some people believed that his comments were not necessary as a pastor and took to social media to express their views.
 Ebony's death also raised all forms of prophecies concerning deaths of other artists, a typical example is Shatta Wale, known to be Ghana's number one dancehall artist.
-A pastor revealed Shatta Wale was going to die before the 25th of December 2018, but added, something can be made to stop it.
+A pastor revealed Shatta Wale was going to die before 25 December 2018, but added, something can be made to stop it.
 Fans who believed in Ebony's prophecies wished the dancehall king not to die but the artist posted videos on social media threatening to burn churches if he lives after the said date.
 As to relate Ebony's death to the prophecies or to consider it a normal accident is unknown, each and everyone has the right to believe in what his/her heart directed him/her.